arshadkarimbhutia/Gitwise/Basic Git Commands PromptSheet.md

 		- **git diff --staged <!-- file1 file2 ... -->** or
 		- **git diff branch1..branch2 <!-- file1 file2 ... -->** or
 		- **git diff commit1..commit2 <!-- file1 file2 ... -->**
+- **git stash** : saves changes that you are not ready to commit yet.
+It essentially allows you to temporarily save your working directory and index allowing you to switch branches or perform other tasks without committing your changes.
+If you directly run this command or you run it with the _save_ argument: **git stash save**, it will take all uncommitted changes (staged or unstaged) and stash/save them, reverting the working directory and index to the state of the last commit.
+You can also include a stash message to describe the changes you're stashing by writing it within quotation marks after the stash command with the save option: **git stash save "<!-- stash message -->"**.
+	- **git stash list** : displays a stash history of a Git repository by showing a chronological list of stashes, starting from the most recent and going backward in time.
+	- **git stash apply** : applies the changes from the most recent stash to your working directory and index without removing the stash itself.
+This can be useful if you want to apply stashed changes to multiple branches.
+	- **git stash drop** : drops or removes the most recent stash from the stash list permanently.
+	- **git stash clear** : clears out the entire stash list permanently.
+	- **git stash pop** : applies the most recent stash and removes it from the stash list.
+It's a combination of two different actions performed by two different commands:-
+		1. Applying or restoring the most recent stash to your working directory and index.
+This action is performed by **git stash apply**.
+		2. Dropping or removing the most recent or applied stash from the stash list.
+This action is typically performed by **git stash drop**.
+	> The stash commands to apply, drop or pop stashes can be used with specific stashes only, too:-
+		 1. **git stash apply stash@{<!-- stash index -->}** or
+		 2. **git stash drop stash@{<!-- stash index -->}** or
+		 3. **git stash pop stash@{<!-- stash index -->}**
 -